rafaelmarques7/VideoTranscriber/README.md

 For more information, refer to [python-lambda-local](https://github.com/HDE/python-lambda-local).

+---

 ## Linting

 * The linter for this project follows the `pep8` styleguide.
 * The linter is `https://pypi.org/project/autopep8/`
 * To automatically fix the linting errors on a file, run `autopep8 --in-place --aggressive --aggressive src/main.py`
+* To automatically run the linter (and fix issues) on a project level, run `autopep8 . --recursive --in-place`

+---

 ## To Do's